damato-design/system/docs/foundations/color.md

 {% endaudience %}

+## Accent Colors

+Accent colors were chosen first by general hue then by accessibility measurements and finally applied to denote a user interaction or areas of interest.
+Many of the components that expect the user to take action or provide feedback are indicated using an accent color.

-The colorfield component below provides the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) between the chosen color and a color from the list.
+The colorfield component below provides the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) between the chosen color and an accessible color from the list.

 <delta-color-accent reference="--accent-color"></delta-color-accent>

-This tool was used to select the accent colors on the site that were close to desired hues.
-Admittedly, the accent colors selected for the site do not meet the 4.5:1 contrast ratio for both the light and dark themes and therefore you will find the majority of text is not given an accent color unless it is actionable.

 {% aside %}